solo-fsw/working_memory_tests_jatos/README.md

 # Working Memory Tests
 Working memory experiment tasks designed on JavaScript

+This version was altered to save results in JATOS rather than locally or on another server.
+There are jzips added for easy importing in JATOS, if you want to change anything please create a copy of the jzip and make alterations there.
+This will prevent UUID issues.

 Four classic working memory (WM) tests are included in this directory.
 All have been designed on JavaScript using the jsPsych library (https://www.jspsych.org/).
 These WM tests have previously been used in lab experiments (data from experiments is included in directory).
 Paper resulting from these experiments can be found here: https://mindmodeling.org/cogsci2019/papers/0141/index.html.